How to manage stress

 5. Connect with others

 Loneliness and isolation can lead to depression and anxiety, so it is really important to check in with family members, friends and peers regularly by phone, text or other virtual platforms.
+Those are just some of the ways on how to manage stress.

 IF YOUR CHILD NEEDS EXTRA ACADEMIC SUPPORT PLEASE GET IN TOUCH WITH A MEMBER OF OUR TEAM TO FIND OUT ABOUT OUR RANGE OF ONLINE LESSONS